 In August 2018, the SEC adopted amendments to certain disclosure requirements in Securities Act Release No. 33-10532, Disclosure Update and Simplification.
 These amendments eliminate, modify, or integrate into other SEC requirements certain disclosure rules.
 Among the amendments is the requirement to present an analysis of changes in stockholders' equity in the interim financial statements included in quarterly reports on Form 10-Q. The analysis, which can be presented as a footnote or separate statement, is required for the current and comparative quarter and year-to-date interim periods.
 The amendments are effective for all filings made on or after November 5, 2018.
 In light of the anticipated timing of effectiveness of the amendments and expected proximity of effectiveness to the filing date for most filers' quarterly reports, the SEC's Division of Corporate Finance issued a Compliance and Disclosure Interpretation related to Exchange Act Forms, or CDI - Question 105.09, that provides transition guidance related to this disclosure requirement.
-CDI - Question 105.09 states that the SEC would not object if the filer's first presentation of the changes in shareholders' equity is included in its Form 10-Q. for the quarter that begins after the effective date of the amendments.
-As such, the Company adopted these SEC amendments on November 5, 2018 and is presenting the analysis of changes in stockholders' equity starting in this Quarterly Report on Form 10-Q. The adoption of these SEC amendments did not have a material effect on the Company's financial position, results of operations, cash flows or shareholders' equity.
+CDI - Question 105.09 states that the SEC would not object if the filer's first presentation of the changes in shareholders' equity is included in its amendments on November 5, 2018 and started presenting the analysis of changes in stockholders' equity starting in its Quarterly Report on Form 10-Q for the period ended March 31, 2019.
+The adoption of these SEC amendments did not have a material effect on the Company's financial position, results of operations, cash flows or shareholders' equity.